Hiking: Hazards

-Walkers in high mountains, and during winter in many countries, can encounter hazardous snow and ice conditions, and the possibility of avalanches.
+Walkers in high mountains may encounter hazardous snow and ice conditions.
 Year round glaciers are potentially hazardous.
-Fast flowing water presents another danger and a safe crossing may requires special techniques.
+The crossing of rivers may be dangerous and requires special techniques.

+Border crossings

-In various countries, borders may be poorly marked.
-In 2009, Iran imprisoned three Americans for hiking across the Iran-Iraq border.
+Borders can be poorly marked and in 2009, Iran imprisoned three Americans for hiking across the Iran-Iraq border.
 It is illegal to cross into the US on the Pacific Crest Trail from Canada.
 Going south to north it is more straightforward and a crossing can be made, if advanced arrangements are made with Canada Border Services.
 Within the Schengen Area, which includes most of the E.U., and associated nations like Switzerland and Norway, there are no impediments to crossing by path, and borders are not always obvious.

 Winter hiking

 Hiking in winter offers additional opportunities, challenges and hazards.
 Crampons may be needed in icy conditions, and an ice ax is recommended on steep, snow covered paths.
 Snowshoes and hiking poles, or cross country skis are useful aid for those hiking in deep snow.

-An example of a close relationship between skiing and hiking is found in Norway, where The Norwegian Trekking Association maintains over 400 huts stretching across thousands of kilometres of trails which hikers can use in the summer and skiers in the winter.
-For longer routes in snowy conditions, hikers may resort to ski touring, using specialised skis and boots for uphill travel.
-In winter, factors such as shortened daylight, changeable weather conditions and avalanche risk can raise the hazard level of hiking.
+Cross country skiing is a form of winter hiking and in Norway the Norwegian Trekking Association maintains over 400 huts stretching across thousands of kilometres of trails which hikers can use in the summer and skiers in the winter.
+For longer routes in snowy conditions, hikers may resort to ski touring, using special skis and boots.